 Hiei rubbed his temples.
 "Please kill me now."
 Kurama snickered and Hiei shook his head.
 "No, I mean it.
 Spill my blood everywhere."

 "Just a small one, please.
 I don't want to fill up on liquid."

-Her order was made, and after Yusuke payed, Botan was handed a ticket with a number on it, as well as an empty cup.
-"Oh...I wonder what kinds of drinks they have."
-She mumbled as she approached the drink counter.
+Her order was made, and after Yusuke paid, Botan was handed a ticket with a number on it, as well as an empty cup.
+"Oh...I wonder what kinds of drinks they have..." she mumbled as she approached the drink counter.